 All babies in New Zealand can be immunised against whooping cough as part of their free childhood immunisations.
 (New Zealand Immunisation Schedule)

-It’s important to protect babies from whooping cough by getting them immunised on time.
-They’re not protected until they’ve had all 3 doses – at 6 weeks, 3 months and 5 months old.
+It’s important to protect babies from whooping cough by getting immunised while you are pregnant, and immunising babies on time – at 6 weeks, 3 months and 5 months old.

 Booster doses are given to children when they’re 4 and 11 years old.